aungsias/Forays/WIP[Capstone]/README.md

 - Communication Services: 1 occurrence

 #### Sequential Sector Selection
 It's noteworthy that once a sector is chosen, there's a proclivity for it to be selected in the subsequent recalibration cycle.
 For instance, "Energy" was consecutively chosen multiple times, especially from 2021 through 2023.
-This could suggest the model's ability to identify and capitalize on enduring trends within particular sectors, enhancing the investment strategy's temporal consistency.
+This could suggest the model's ability to identify and capitalize on enduring trends within particular sectors, which may speak to its temporal consistency.